scolapicchioni/blazor/Lab04/readme.md

 - In the `SolutionExplorer`, right click on the solution then select `Add` -> `New Project`
 - As `Template`, select `Razor Class Library`.
 Click `Next`
 - In the `Project Name` field, type `PhotoSharingApplication.Frontend.BlazorComponents`
+- Make Sure you select the latest version (.NET 6.0 Preview)
+- Do not check the option to support Pages and Views
+- Click Create
-- Add the `MatBlazor`NuGet Package
+- Add the `MatBlazor`NuGet Package (make sure to install the latest prerelease)
+- Add a reference to the `PhotoSharingApplication.Frontend.Core` project
 - Open `_Imports.razor` and add

 ```cs